NicoleJackson89/pp4-recipe-share/README.md

 - The features on the webpage were designed to be user friendly, easy to navigate and understand while keeping in mind that users may view or make use of the site on different devices.
 - Full CRUD was implemented on both the comments as well as adding a recipe option for logged in users.
-- All buttons throughout the webpage are interactive and change color when overed over.
+- All buttons throughout the webpage are interactive and change colour when hovered over.
-- Full CRUD is available in teh admin panel for super users and allocated admin on comments, recipe posts and registered user accounts.
+- Full CRUD is available in the admin panel for super users and allocated admin on comments, recipe posts and registered user accounts.

 ### Existing Features